Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma

-In Appendix~\ref{match-sec2}, we show a resampling oracle for this probability space.
-In order to apply the cluster-expansion criterion, we use a slightly denser dependency graph: two events $B, B'$ are dependent if the corresponding edges overlap.
-With this dependency graph, we can describe the independent sets of neighbors of $B$ as follows.
-For each of the $2 s$ vertices involved in $B$, we may select another edge $f$ ($\binom{n-1}{s-1}$ choices ) and another edge of the same color as $f$ ($\Delta-1$ choices).
+In Appendix~\ref{match-sec2}, we show that $\Omega$ has a resampling-space, albeit not a commutative one.
+To apply the cluster-expansion criterion, we use a slightly denser dependency graph: two events $B, B'$ are dependent if the corresponding edges overlap.
+To enumerate the stable sets of neighbors of $B$ with respect to this dependency graph, for each of the $2s$ vertices $j$ involved in $B$ we may select another edge $f_j \ni j$ and another edge $f'_j$ of the same color as $f_j$ (a total of $\binom{n-1}{s-1} \times (\Delta-1)$ choices).

-We set $\tilde \mu(B) = \alpha$ for every bad-event, where $\alpha \geq 0$ is a parameter to be determined.
-In order for the cluster-expansion criterion to hold, we will then need
+We set $\mu(B) = \alpha$ for every bad-event for some parameter $\alpha \geq 0$.
+In order to satisfy the cluster-expansion criterion, we will then need

-Simple calculus shows that this has a non-negative root under the stated hypothesis.
-The resampling oracle in Appendix~\ref{match-sec2} is efficient, and hence Algorithm~\ref{gen-alg} efficiently finds a configuration avoiding $\mathcal B$. \end{proof}
+Simple calculus shows that when the hypotheses are satisfied, then Eq.~(\ref{gtr1}) can be satisfied for some $\alpha \geq 0$.
+Using the resampling oracle in Appendix~\ref{match-sec2}, we can implement Algorithm~\ref{gen-alg} in polynomial time to produce a configuration avoiding $\mathcal B$. \end{proof}

-As another application of our algorithm, consider the \emph{strong chromatic number}: given a graph $G$ with a partition of the vertices into $k$ blocks each of size $b$ (i.e., $V = V_1 \sqcup \dots \sqcup V_k$), we would like to find a proper $b$-coloring such that every block has exactly $b$ colors.
-If this is possible for \emph{any} such partition of the vertices into blocks of size $b$, then we say that the graph $G$ has strong chromatic number $b$.